dsosborn/reference/README.md

 # reference
-Useful bits of code to reference
+Useful snippet of code to reference